veselinn16/react_tests/README.md

-# React Video App
+# vidSearch

 ## Description
-YouTube-esque app to search the YouTube video database and watch videos.
+A YouTube-esque app to search the YouTube video database and watch videos.

 ## Development Notes
 The app is built with React and uses the YouTube Data API v3